 - Clearly describe the problem, ask them to investigate and do the necessary repairs or improvements - Do this in writing in case you need to prove that they knew about the problem at a later date.
 Provide photographs of the mould if you can - Do not stop paying your rent.
-This could put you at risk of being served an eviction notice
+This could put you at risk of being served an eviction notice www.surreycc.gov.uk/council-and-democracy/borough-and-district-council-responsibilities

-If your home provider does not investigate or do the necessary repairs within a reasonable time period, you may want to contact the Private Sector Housing team for further advice.
-Please ensure your address is within Guildford Borough.
+If your home provider does not investigate or do the necessary repairs within a reasonable time period, you may want to contact your local Environmental Health Team for further advice.
+Contact details will be on your District or Borough Council's webpage